Binance Market Update (2022-08-12)

 Binance

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include ANKR, API3, and TFUEL, up by 38%, 19%, and 13%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include FLUX, BAL, and API3, up by 29%, 18%, and 15%, respectively.

 Top stories of the day: